ManipDreamer3D : Synthesizing Plausible Robotic Manipulation Video with Occupancy-aware 3D Trajectory

-Unlike previous trajectory-conditioned methods that rely on additional ControlNet \cite{wang2024language} or injection modules \cite{fu2025learning} to bridge trajectory conditions with video features, our approach directly concatenates the constructed latent with the noisy video latent along the channel dimension, replacing the traditional static first-frame latent condition with a dynamic latent condition to guide the normal latent denoising process.
+Unlike previous trajectory conditioned methods that rely on additional ControlNet \cite{wang2024language} or injection modules \cite{fu2025learning} to bridge trajectory conditions with video features, our approach directly concatenates the constructed latent with the noisy video latent along the channel dimension, replacing the traditional repeated static first-frame condition with a dynamic video condition, leading to precise control.

-For UNet-based models such as SVD, where the VAE performs only spatial compression, the constructed latent can be directly fed into the model.
-However, for DiT-based architectures like CogVideoX-5B \cite{yang2024cogvideox}, which uses a VAE that employs a $4\times$ temporal compression aside from spatial compression, we align the temporal dimension simply by applying a two-layer $2\times$ average pooling operation to the latent sequence.
+For UNet-based models such as SVD, where the VAE performs only spatial compression, the constructed latent can be directly fed into the denoising model.
+However, for DiT-based architectures like CogVideoX-5B \cite{yang2024cogvideox}, which uses a VAE that employs a $4\times$ temporal compression aside from spatial compression, we simply apply a two-layer $2\times$ average pooling on temporal dimension for alignment.

-This latent-editing strategy offers two key advantages: it maintains the original diffusion model framework by simply replacing the repeated first-frame latent with our dynamically edited version, introducing no additional parameters.
-Furthermore, by using the first-frame latent as the editing base, we minimize distribution shift while preserving the model's inherent conditioning mechanism.
+This latent-editing strategy offers two key advantages: it maintains the original diffusion model framework by replacing the repeated first-frame latent with our dynamically edited version, introducing no additional parameters.
+Furthermore, by using the first-frame latent as the editing base, we minimize distribution shift while preserving the inherent condition mechanism of model and achieve precise control.